Dear 2009 kayak building students, 2009 class schedule

 here

-built over two hundred skin-on-frame boats in the last five
+built over four hundred skin-on-frame boats in the last seven

 years.
 As an avid kayaker, instructor, and builder, I am